 Although most Thai noodle dishes are made with rice noodles, there are also various Chinese-inspired Thai noodle dishes made with wheat or egg noodles, as in this recipe.
 But no matter what type of noodle you use, this dish is sure to satisfy the taste buds—stir-fries in Thailand are never bland or lacking in flavor!

-- 5 to 8 ounces Chinese-style wheat or egg noodles
+- 5 to 8 ounces Chinese-style wheat noodles (or egg noodles)

 - 4 cloves garlic (minced)

-- 2 to 3 teaspoons grated galangal or ginger
+- 2 to 3 teaspoons galangal (or ginger, grated)

 - 1 carrot (sliced or cut into matchsticks)